CXP-2024/CV-hw/CV-hw4/readme.md

 # Semantic Segmentation on Cityscapes Dataset

 This project implements various semantic segmentation models to segment urban street scenes from the Cityscapes dataset.
 The implemented models include UNet, DeepLabV3, and DeepLabV3+, with comprehensive training pipelines, data augmentation strategies, and evaluation tools.

+## See detailed report in [report.pdf](report/report.pdf).

 ## Project Structure